-Academics from the UNSW Business School are available to give their analysis of the 2015 Federal Budget next Tuesday.
+Academics from the UNSW Business School are available to give analysis of the 2016 Federal Budget.

-Additionally, experts will give their independent analysis in a live audio podcast round table on Wednesday, with their reaction to key budget measures.
+Additionally, experts will give their independent analysis in a roundtable with their reaction to key budget measures.
+This will be live streamed and also available as a podcast to download.
 Journalists may use any part of the session for quotes, or attend.

 Expert areas: Can discuss taxation of trusts, fringe benefits, capital gains and corporate tax.

 Contact: 02 9385 3365 | 02 9874 2539 | email@example.com

 Expert areas: Taxation of Superannuation, self-managed super funds.

 Contact: 02 9385 9521 | 0423 477294 | firstname.lastname@example.org